NullByte007/Python-Scripts/README.md

 	[4] NETCAT
 		This script is a simple implementation of NetCat tool This script will save you dozens of commands and works with simple Menu Driven functionality !!

+	[5] OPEN-PORT-FINDER
+		This tool works on nmap utility and can be used to check for open ports in target machine !